alessiobisceglia04-ops/markowitz-michaud-portfolio-optimizer/README.md

 ## Run on macOS

-Download the repository as a ZIP file and extract it on the Desktop.
+Download the repository as a ZIP file and extract it on the Desktop, NAME THE FILE "Ottimizzatore app"!!!!!!.

 Open Terminal and run these two commands separately: